carothersresearch/gRNA_screen_docker/README.md

 # gRNA_screen
 gRNA screening code and jupyter notebooks developed by the Carothers Lab.
+We make this software available under a CC BY-NC-ND license.

 ## Installation:
  - Easiest (and quickest: only a few minutes of setup) way to run this is through Docker + GitHub Codespace: